Holidays Calendar for August 6, 2018

 This Day in History

-• 2014 Died: John Woodland Hastings, American biochemist and academic, leader in photobiology and one of the founders of circadian biology, field of biology that studies circadian rhythms, or the sleep-wake cycle.
+• 2014 Died: John Woodland Hastings, American biochemist and academic, a leader in photobiology and one of the founders of circadian biology, a field of biology that studies the sleep-wake cycle.

-• 2012 NASA's Curiosity robotic rover successfully landed on the surface of Mars.
-The landing was broadcast, over 200,000 people watched it.
+• 2012 NASA's robotic rover Curiosity successfully landed on the surface of Mars.
+The landing was broadcast and watched by over 200,000 people.

 • 1990 The United Nations Security Council ordered a global trade embargo against Iraq, thus responding Iraq's invasion to Kuwait.

-• 1985 Died: Forbes Burnham, Guyanese politician, Prime Minister of Guyana from 1964 to 1980 and President of Guyana from 1980 till his death.
-He is revered as a leader, who fought for nationalism and encouraged manufacture and export of local products.
+• 1985 Died: Forbes Burnham, Guyanese politician, Prime Minister of Guyana from 1964 to 1980 and President of Guyana from 1980 until his death.

-• 1979 Died: Feodor Felix Konrad Lynen, German biochemist and academic, Nobel Prize laureate for discoveries concerning the mechanism and regulation of cholesterol and fatty acid metabolism.
+• 1979 Died: Feodor Lynen, German biochemist and academic, Nobel Prize laureate for discoveries concerning the mechanism and regulation of cholesterol and fatty acid metabolism.

-• 1978 Died: Pope Paul VI, born as Giovanni Battista Enrico Antonio Maria Montin.
-His papacy lasted from 1963 till his death.
-He is known for implementation of numerous reforms, that improved relations with Eastern Orthodox Church and Protestants.
+• 1978 Died: Pope Paul VI, born Giovanni Battista Enrico Antonio Maria Montin.
+He is known for the implementation of numerous reforms that improved relations with the Eastern Orthodox Church and Protestants.

-• 1959 Died: Preston Sturges, American director, screenwriter, and playwright, winner of the Academy Award for Best Original Screenplay.
-This award was brought by film The Great McGinty.
+• 1959 Died: Preston Sturges, American director, screenwriter, and playwright, winner of the Academy Award for Best Original Screenplay for the film The Great McGinty.

 • 1945 Died: Richard Bong, American soldier and pilot.
 He is known for his highest-scoring air race, having shot down at least 40 Japanese aircraft during WWII.
 In 1944 he received the Medal of Honor.